Salt and Sacrifice coming in 2022

 During Summer Games Fest, Kick-Off Live!
 Sony’s Shuhei Yoshida took to the stage to announce Salt and Sacrifice, a sequel to Salt and Sanctuary.

-The game is currently slated to launch in 2022 on PS4 and PS5.
+The title is currently slated to launch in 2022 on PS4 and PS5.
+No further specifications are made, so it’s not clear if this is going to be earlier or later next year.

+It is not clear yet if this is an exclusive deal for the indie game, but the first had a staggered release.
+Launching on PlayStation 4, it only took a couple of months to come to Xbox.
+No news has yet been shared about other platforms for the game.

+Salt and Sacrifice will focus on putting you in the shoes of an indebted criminal who must explore this frightening world.
+The description for the game reads: “Explore a new era and region, as well as a new role: a Marked Inquisitor.
+A Marked Inquisitor is a criminal condemned, yet spared the hand of justice in exchange for a lifetime of service in the unending war against Mages: twisted, irredeemable creatures of elemental malice.”